Kitchens can collect a lot of clutter. Save space (and a little sanity) with these genius kitchen storage ideas.

 Learn more.

-Topping our list of the best kitchen storage ideas, this smart stove shelf creates extra space out of thin air.
+This smart stove shelf creates extra space out of thin air.
 The magnetic shelf sticks onto the top of the stove, creating a home for frequently used spices and oils.
 One writer tested the “TikTok Made Me Buy It“-worthy product and says it’s the kitchen update she didn’t know she needed.

 We could go on and on about our love for Lazy Susans.
 They’re a genius kitchen counter organization idea because they corral all the essentials: olive oil, balsamic vinegar, salt, pepper, you name it.
 This plastic option has suction cups on the bottom, which is perfect for organizing the fridge with frequently used items.
 Content Director Nicole Doster uses hers for condiments.